SFDO-Tooling/CumulusCI/docs/robot-playwright.md

 Starting with CumulusCI version 3.59.0, we are providing experimental support for Playwright and the Browser library in CumulusCI.

-In CumulusCI 3.60, we\'ve reorganized our keywords so that a test can import the API and performance keywords without importing Selenium keywords.
+In CumulusCI 3.60, we've reorganized our keywords so that a test can import the API and performance keywords without importing Selenium keywords.
 To use Playwright-based keywords, import the resource file [SalesforcePlaywright.robot](Keywords.html#file-cumulusci/robotframework/SalesforcePlaywright.robot),